adi-lux/Rings/README.md

 The features for this application are essentially complete.
 However, there do exist some issues that still need to be taken care of.

-1. There exist difficulties with deploying currently.
-This is probably due to Auth0.
-When Vercel client application attempts to connect to the server after logging in, it is kicked out.
-2. Socket.io integration works locally, but not when deployed.
+1. Socket.io integration works locally, but not when deployed.
+This is because HTTPS connections are not yet supported with my current implementation of Socket.io.
+Therefore, I will have to improve the current version to an HTTPS server.

 ## Contributing